nihaarn97/IBM_Certi_Notebooks/README.md

 # IBM Data Science Professional Certificate
-#### Repository of all the notebooks for the projects I worked on as part of IBM's Data Science Certification
+#### Repository of Notebooks for the Projects I worked on as part of IBM's Data Science Certification